Problem Solving Treatment Training

 The AIMS Center encourages organizations and clinicians to pursue certification in Problem Solving Treatment (PST).
 Clinicians are taught by expert trainers using procedures and standards set by the National Network of PST Clinicians, Trainers & Researchers.
 Patrick J. Raue, PhD, Associate Director for Evidence-based Psychosocial Interventions at the AIMS Center, directs the National Network of PST Clinicians, Trainers & Researchers, which was founded by Patricia Areán, PhD.

 About PST Training

-PST training requires approximately 15 hours of clinician time over the course of six months (or more).
+PST training requires between 16 to 22 hours of clinician time over the course of six months (or more).
 For specifics about the PST components, please review the PST Certification requirements.
 PST training includes the following components:

 1 hour (Q&A group telephone session)